Chris-Perkins/NumericalTextEntry/README.md

 // Cap the maximum value for entry to 987.2 (default  9_999_999_999_999.99; exceeding the default value may cause formatting errors due to double-precision.) numberField.maximumValue = 987.2

-// Set the starting value for the text entry field. numberField.startingValue = 37.2
+// Set the starting value for the number field numberField.startingValue = 37.2

 // Determines if decimals should not be in the displayedString if the number can be represented by an integer